Why does my NuvaRing keep falling out?

 The hormones inside NuvaRing act in 2 ways to reduce your chance of becoming pregnant.
 Progesterone thickens your cervical mucus, which hinders the motility of sperm, making it harder for them to swim.
 Oestrogen counteracts the progestogen and thins the lining of the womb, making it difficult for a fertilised egg to implant itself.

-When used properly, NuvaRing is over 99% effective in preventing pregnancy.
+When used correctly, NuvaRing is over 99% effective in preventing pregnancy.
 Therefore, it’s important that, when you buy NuvaRing, you take some time to read through the enclosed leaflet.
 If you have any doubts or concerns about your treatment, ask your doctor or a pharmacist for advice.

 What can cause a NuvaRing to fall out?

-NuvaRing can fall out for a number of reasons.
+NuvaRing can fall out for several reasons.

 Straining during bowel movements can cause the NuvaRing to fall out.
 If you are constipated, it is better to try again at a later time rather than trying to force a movement to happen.

 A broken NuvaRing is also prone to fall out.
-If you notice your NuvaRing has broken, discard of the broken ring safely and insert a new ring as soon as possible.
+If you notice your NuvaRing has broken, discard the broken ring safely and insert a new ring as soon as possible.

 If your NuvaRing frequently falls out, you should speak to your doctor as it may be a sign of an underlying vaginal condition, such as a prolapsed uterus.
 Your doctor may discuss alternative contraceptives with you.